 “Our character is basically a composite of our habits.
 Because they are consistent, often unconscious patterns, they constantly, daily, express our character.”

 That’s almost a scary thought, isn’t it?
 It underscores why it’s so important to give attention to habits.
-When I die, do I want to be known as a person who: made the people around me crazy with my procrastination, engaged in gossip and negative talk, died early because of over-eating and under-moving, gave my kids no inheritance, and left behind a cluttered, messy house for my grandkids to clean up?
+When I die, do I want to be known as a person who: made the people around me crazy with my procrastination, engaged in gossip and negative talk, died early because of over-eating and under-moving, left my kids no inheritance, and left behind a cluttered, messy house?